mvolkmann/blog/src/healthkit.md

     "HKStatisticsQuery" %}

-    "A query that performs statistical calculations over a set of matching quantity samples, and returns the results."
+    "A query that performs statistical calculations over a set of matching quantity samples, and returns the results.
+    You can use statistical queries to calculate the minimum, maximum, or average value of a set of discrete quantities, or use them to calculate the sum for cumulative quantities."

   - {% aTargetBlank
     "https://developer.apple.com/documentation/healthkit/hkverifiableclinicalrecordquery",